Auditions and Scholarships

 Plan a Visit

 Applicants are encouraged to visit a class or meet with one of our professors.
-Just fill out a COTA Visitation Form to visit us virtually!
-We look forward to meeting you.
+Just fill out a COTA Visitation Form to visit us and explore our programs further.
+We look forward to meeting you!

 Undergraduate Audition and Interview Requirements